-SS: Here’s how: 67% of surveyed women sports fans describe themselves as “avid”, but 87% are concerned about the environment.
-While 82% of our surveyed men were self-described as avid, only 75% are concerned about the environment.
-Among all women sports fans, 51% would participate in a league- or team-run event that benefits the environment as compared to 39% of male fans.
+Steve: Here’s how: 67 percent of surveyed women sports fans describe themselves as “avid”, but 87 percent are concerned about the environment.
+While 82 percent of our surveyed men were self-described as avid, only 75 percent are concerned about the environment.
+Among all women sports fans, 51 percent would participate in a league- or team-run event that benefits the environment as compared to 39 percent of male fans.

 GSB: So, if you were a team or a league, what would you do as it relates to connecting with women fans?

 Steve: I don’t think teams have to shout “WE’RE GREEN!!” to women.
 Women are smart–they’ll get it without being hit over the head with it.
 Instead, they should go with community engagement programs that are green–i.e. planting trees, greening schools, etc.–and theoretically these programs will have a natural appeal for the female fan base.

 GSB: What other major insights did the study reveal?